How Often Should You Use Face Masks For Healthy Skin?

 Image: Shutterstock

 These are not just fun but also super easy to prepare.
-DIY face masks may include a variety of ingredients, such as turmeric, yogurt, aloe vera, coconut oil, clay, and rose water.
+Using a face mask for glowing skin is beneficial as they may include a variety of ingredients, such as turmeric, yogurt, aloe vera, coconut oil, clay, and rose water.
 Since these are natural ingredients, you can use DIY face masks three times a week.

 However, if you are using citrus fruits (such as lemon juice or grape extracts), be careful.
 Do not leave the mask for long on your face.